akshay040503/C-Practice-questions/README.md

 Problem 45: Program on Digital Tresure Quest.
 Problem 46: Program on Leader Number Problem.
 Problem 47: Program on Mountain Array.
+Problem 48: Check the number if it is Happy Number or not.